 Susan Mayo, adjunct professor, will present a recital at 7:30 p.m.
 Sept.
 17 at The Fisch Haus, 524 S. Commerce Street in Wichita.
 This recital will have an interesting twist, combining cello, power tools, and dance.

-Friends University will proudly present Dr. Jamie Knight, professor of music, in a faculty recital at 7:30 p.m.
-Feb.
-15 in the Riney Fine Arts Center’s Sebits Auditorium.
+Friends University’s Fine Arts faculty will present a fanfare of art and music at 7:30 p.m.
+Sept.
+15 in the Riney Fine Art Center’s Sebits Auditorium in Wichita.